williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 All applications must roll over keys for adequate security.
 Please note the following:

-* Okta automatically rotates keys used to sign token, for security purposes.
+* For security purposes, Okta automatically rotates keys used to sign the token.
 * The current key rotation schedule is at least twice a year.
 This schedule can change without notice.
 * In case of an emergency, Okta can rotate keys as needed.
 * Okta always publishes keys to the JWKS.